 KAP Keys for Clinicians Based on TIP 43 Download only This guide informs clinicians about medications for opioid use disorder treatment, including side effects, drug interactions, and take-home doses.
 It discusses patient counseling, associated medical issues, hepatitis C evaluation, drug testing, and pregnant women.
-Publication ID SMA12-4108 Publication Date January 2012 Format Guidelines or Manual Download KAP Keys for Clinicians based on TIP 4 PDF 830.99 KB Find Related Information Audience Professional Care Providers Series TIP Series - Knowledge Application Program (KAP) Keys You May Also Be Interested In Advisory: Sublingual and Transmucosal Buprenorphine for Opioid Use Disorder: Review and Update This advisory summarizes data on the use of sublingual and transmucosal buprenorphine for the medication-assisted treatment of opioid use disorder.
+Publication ID SMA12-4108 Publication Date January 2012 Format Guidelines or Manual More like this TIP Series - Knowledge Application Program (KAP) Keys Download KAP Keys for Clinicians based on TIP 4 PDF 830.99 KB Find Related Information Audience Professional Care Providers Series TIP Series - Knowledge Application Program (KAP) Keys You May Also Be Interested In Advisory: Sublingual and Transmucosal Buprenorphine for Opioid Use Disorder: Review and Update This advisory summarizes data on the use of sublingual and transmucosal buprenorphine for the medication-assisted treatment of opioid use disorder.
 Clinical Guidance for Treating Pregnant and Parenting Women With Opioid Use Disorder and Their Infants This Clinical Guide provides comprehensive, national guidance for optimal management of pregnant and parenting women with opioid use disorder and their infants.
 The Clinical Guide helps healthcare professionals and patients determine the most clinically appropriate action for a particular situation and informs individualized treatment decisions.
 Pharmacologic Guidelines for Treating Individuals with Post-Traumatic Stress Disorder and Co-Occurring Opioid Use Disorders This manual offers guidelines for medication-assisted treatment for people, particularly veterans, living with post-traumatic stress disorder and co-occurring opioid use disorders.
 It covers screening, concomitant treatment, pharmacotherapy, and multiple misused substances.
+Behavioral Health Equity Barometer, 2014 This report provides a snapshot of key aspects of behavioral health, serious mental illness, suicidal thoughts, and mental illness, substance use disorders, or both.
+The information is based on selected determinants of health, including race and ethnicity, income level, geography, and health insurance status.
+TIP 63: Medications for Opioid Use Disorder - Full Document This Treatment Improvement Protocol (TIP) reviews the use of the three Food and Drug Administration (FDA)-approved medications used to treat OUD—methadone, naltrexone, and buprenorphine—and the other strategies and services needed to support recovery for people with OUD.
 Rx Pain Medications, Know the Options, Get the Facts: The Rx Pain Medications.
 Know the Options.
 Get the Facts. is a series of 13 fact sheets designed to increase awareness of the risks associated with prescription opioid use and misuse, as well as to educate patients who are prescribed opioids for pain about the risks and to provide resources on methods for alternative pain management.
 This particular fact sheet focuses on how Prescription Drug Monitoring Programs (PDMPs) help health providers better serve their patients' needs and promote safety.
-Clinical Use of Extended-Release Injectable Naltrexone in the Treatment of Opioid Use Disorder: A Brief Guide This guide explains how to use extended-release injectable naltrexone as part of medication-assisted treatment (MAT) for opioid use disorder.
-It covers assessing patients, initiating MAT, monitoring progress, and deciding when to end treatment.
-A Collaborative Approach to the Treatment of Pregnant Women with Opioid Use Disorders This manual offers best practices to states, tribes, and local communities on collaborative treatment approaches for pregnant women living with opioid use disorders, and the risks and benefits associated with medication-assisted treatment.